sourcegraph/learn/posts/how-to-troubleshoot-JavaScript-SyntaxError-missing-}-after-function-body.md

 ```

-Observe that we did not close the function body with a curly bracket, And this is what is causing the error.
-The interpreter is extremely strict, It expects anything opening with curly brackets or parentheses to be closed.
+Observe that we did not close the function body with a curly bracket; this is what is causing the error.
+The interpreter is extremely strict, so it expects anything opened with curly brackets or parentheses to be closed.

-As you can see in the example, It failed to find that closing bracket so it returns an error:
+In the example, the interpreter failed to find the expected closing bracket so it returns an error:

 ```
 Uncaught SyntaxError: missing } after function body 4:0
 note: { opened at line 1, column 16
 ```

-### 2. A function with a closing bracket? hmm... really?
+In a short program like the one above, it may appear clear that a curly bracket is missing, but as code increasing in complexity with many nested statements, it can be more difficult to find the error in your code prior to running it.

 Consider the following example: